Hisma/node-red-contrib-opcua-server/README.md

 # node-red-contrib-opcua-server-refresh

 A programmable OPC UA server for Node-RED based on node-opcua next generation version with less dependencies.

+NOTE:
 This is a fork of the original work Klaus Landorf by Richard Meyer.
 The original package has not been maintained for over 2 years.
-So this version was created to work with the latest version of node opc-ua and other dependencies, and fixed some broken/inprogress features such as loading of nodeset xml files from inside the node configuration, as well as full security policy support.
+This updated version was created to work with the latest version of node opc-ua and other dependencies, and fixed some broken/in progress features such as loading of nodeset xml files from inside the node configuration, as well as full security policy support.

 ## Core